lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## UDP source and destination port

-To allow for a single Rule being used for both directions, the UDP port values are identified by their role (DEV or APP) and not by their position in the header (source or destination).
+To allow for a single Rule being used for both directions, the UDP port values are identified by their role (Dev or APP) and not by their position in the header (source or destination).
 The SCHC C/D MUST be aware of the traffic direction (Uplink, Downlink) to select the appropriate field.
-The following Rules apply for DEV and APP port numbers.
+The following Rules apply for Dev and APP port numbers.

 If both ends know the port number, it can be elided.
 The TV contains the port number, the MO is set to "equal" and the CDA is set to "not-sent".